genular/pandora/README.md

 | Organizing    | Ask clarifying questions on recently opened GitHub issues to move the discussion forward                                           | [Here](https://github.com/genular/pandora/issues)              |
 | Write article | Help others understand what is Machine Learning & how can they apply it, by publishing blog post                                   | [e-mail us](mailto:info@genular.com)                                  |

-## Browser Support

-Tested on `Firefox Version 86`.
-As much as we like other browsers we are focusing here to primary provide support for open source ones.

 ### Reaching Out